kujukuju/TwitchPackets/README.md

 #### Create a bot and download json credential files

 * To create a bot just create a new account on twitch.
+* Your bot apparently must be a mod in your channel if you're going to get near the 20 messages per 30 second limit, otherwise you'll be shadow muted by twitch for some arbitrary amount of time.
+I learned.
 * Once this account is created navigate back to *[http://localhost/](http://localhost/)* and follow the instructions on the website.
 * Once you've authenticated you can click "download credential file" and store this on your server.
 The information in this file can be used to refresh your auth token.